 This way, a pregnant woman can avoid excessive weight gain due to processed foods that are calorific.
-Excessive weight gain puts a pregnant woman at the risk of gestational diabetes, preeclampsia, gestational hypertension, preterm birth, and cesarean delivery (21).
-It may also result in health problems in your baby, such as microsomia (being born larger than average) (8).
+Excessive weight gain puts a pregnant woman at a higher risk of negative maternal, fetal, and childhood outcomes (21).
+It may also result in macrosomia (your baby being born larger than average) (8).

 Keep in mind that fruits make up an important part of a nutritious diet.
 Fruits are loaded with vitamins including folate, vitamin B12, vitamin D, fiber, and other essential minerals such as iron, zinc, calcium, and magnesium that are needed during pregnancy.
 There is also no specific best time to eat fruit during pregnancy as it should be eaten throughout the three trimesters.

 Below are some of the best fruits to eat during pregnancy:

 First on our list of fruit to eat during pregnancy is watermelon.
 Watermelon is a delicious, hydrating fruit because it consists of about 91% water.
 One cup (152 g) of watermelon contains 46 calories, 1 gram of protein, 12 grams of carbs, and less than 1 gram of fiber and fats (26).

 During pregnancy, a woman should increase her intake of fluids to support blood circulation, amniotic fluid levels, and a higher blood volume (9).
 Poor hydration in pregnancy is linked to preterm delivery, poor fetal growth, and an increased risk of congenital defects (3).
 Eating watermelon is a great way to stay hydrated and reduce the risk of constipation and hemorrhoids.